Learn something new every day

 People have known for several centuries that a thin column of mercury attached to an open reservoir can be used to measure atmospheric pressure.
 Tiny changes in atmospheric pressure are indicated by the level of the mercury column.
 This common instrument is called a barometer.

 At altitudes relatively close to sea level, air pressure varies uniformly with altitude.
-Every 27 feet (8.23 m) that a person ascends above sea level, air pressure increases by about a millibar, a unit of pressure that can be measured in inches of mercury.
+However, when altitude increases, air pressure decreases.
+So every 27 feet (8.23 m) that a person ascends above sea level, air pressure decreases by about a millibar, a unit of pressure that can be measured in inches of mercury.
 In this way, a barometer can be used as an altimeter.
 Because it is dependent on air pressure varying a uniform amount with increasing elevation, a device that uses mercury or even a more advanced aneroid barometer is not perfectly accurate, especially at higher altitudes.
 For high-altitude aerospace applications, and in any domain in which high accuracy is desired, a radar altimeter is used.

 A high precision radar altimeter works by measuring the transit time of a radio wave between a target and an airplane or satellite.
 This allows for high altitude measurements and a degree of accuracy impossible with a barometer-based devices.
 Those that depend on radar can also measure the precise heights of natural objects, like mountains or ocean waves.